Ray-Young/ray-young.github.io/about.md

 </div>
 My name is Raymond Yang (Chinese: 杨磊).
 Currently I live in Boston and I am a master student of Computer Science at [Boston University][4].

-During May - August, 2017, I will have a SDE summer internship in [Amazon][11] at Digital Content and Commerce Platform team, Seattle, WA.
+During May - August, 2017, I had a SDE summer internship in [Amazon][11] at **Kindle team**, Seattle, WA.
+Working on building process visualization system.

 Before starting the master degree, I had 11 months (2015 - 2016) full-time SDE experience in [QAD Inc][12] at Foundation Framework Team, Shanghai, China.
 Besides, a 3-month (2014) QA & Developer internship experience in [SAP][13] at Social Network Software Team, Shanghai, China.